martinduke/quic-version-aliasing/draft-duke-protected-initial.md

 # Retry Integrity Tag {#retry}

-The key and nonce used for the Retry Integrity Tag (Sec 5.8 of
+The Retry packet is identical to QUIC version 1, except that the key and nonce used for the Retry Integrity Tag (Sec 5.8 of
 {{!I-D.ietf-quic-tls}} change to:

 ~~~